lxbrown/lxbrown.dev/README.md

 yarn start
 ```

-and see the page hosted locally at http://localhost:3000/

 ### Deploy
-To deploy the app, you need to be an authorized user on the Firebase project, right now that's just me :).
+To deploy the app, you need to be an authorized user on the Firebase project - right now that's just me :).
 If you set up your own project ([Firebase docs](https://firebase.google.com/docs/web/setup#create-firebase-project)), you can test deploying locally

 ```shell
 firebase emulators:start